Tavira travel guide

 Budget

-Tavira Backpackers — the main hostel option.
-Dorms €20–28, private rooms €55–70.
-Popular with walkers on the Ecovia Litoral coastal route.
+Tavira Backpackers — The main hostel option, located inside the walls.
+Dorms approximately €20–28/night, private rooms approximately €55–70.
+Popular with walkers on the Ecovia Litoral coastal cycling and walking route that passes through Tavira.
+Common kitchen, terrace, and a sociable atmosphere.
+The staff offer good local recommendations.

 Practical Notes